CIDS-484-Spring-2026/BrightTech-Solutions/README.md

 **4/17:**
 * Once all other main objectives are been successfully implemented on time, possibly include an AI chatbot using OpenAI's API

+## Milestone 1 Video
+[this text will eventually be replaced with the 5-minute explanation video]